Cubillosxy/playwords/README.md

 Program for practice new words spanish/english
 ```

-Playwords is just a code that you can run, this use a GUI on Tkinter also use a dicctionary (file.cfg) to save the words.
+Playwords is a desktop program, it uses a GUI on Tkinter and uses a dicctionary (file.cfg) to save the words.

 Requirements:
 * Python 2.X